dobromirmontauk/open-leadership-management-cookbook/recipes☢️/management☢️/increasing_the_capacity_to_win☢️/growing☢️/reviews 🚧/README.md

 # Performance Reviews ✅
 Ah, performance reviews!
-Every manager's favorite time of year... not.
-So many employees and managers alike fear this process.
+Every engineers's favorite time of year... not.
+So many employees and managers alike fear this season.
 Sometimes its the tedium, paper-pushing feeling.
-Sometimes it's the nauseating self-agrandizement and politicking encouraged by the approach.
+Sometimes it's the nauseating self-agrandizement and politicking encouraged by the process.
 And, often, it's the realization that you would need a hundred hours to provide really meaningful feedback to your entire team and you just don't have that kind of time.

 But... how you review and compensate your people is the "sharp end" of your culture.
-In the end, all the words you use to describe yourselves are empty if they aren't backed up by praises & raises during a Review Cycle.
+In the end, all the words you use to describe yourselves are empty if they aren't backed up by **praises & raises** during a Review Cycle.
 There is _no way_ to avoid having a Performance Review Process, because even if you have no process -- that _is_ your process.
 Employees know that you are judging their performance against others.
+They know you will fire people who don't meet expectations, even if those have never been vergalized.
 They expect occasional increases in compensation, usually yearly, sometimes more frequently.
-While there is no "right way" to do performance reviews, and no "right time" to implement a process, no review cycles mean you are OK with your employees being stressed out because they don't know if they are meeting expectation.
+While there is no "right way" to do performance reviews, and no "right time" to implement a process, not having a review process means you are OK with your employees being stressed out because they don't know how they are **officially** performing.
 It means you are OK rewarding the squeakiest wheel that comes complaining to you about comp, rather than your top performer who is silently shipping features left and right.
 Perhaps that's OK for the stage of your team/company.
 We would venture, though, that even a VERY lightweight process is better than no process.
+Find the right recipe below.

+## A Challenge to All Us Managers

 But why can't we managers do much, much better?
 What's preventing us from turning performance reviews into the most rewarding time of the year?
 If feedback is a gift then why aren't we treating it like Christmas??
 Aren't we incredibly lucky to have such talented people working for us?
 Let's have fun celebrating their accomplishments!
 Aren't we incredibly lucky to be surrounded by such motivated individuals?
 Let's hold up a mirror to help them see what they need to grow even further!
 We are blessed with the opportunity to change people's lives for the better.
 Let's embrace this moment and give it everything we have.